Coffee And Musculoskeletal Health Conditions

 Furthermore, coffee contains polyphenols which have antioxidant properties.
 These compounds can help neutralize harmful free radicals produced during inflammation processes within tendons.
 By reducing oxidative stress and promoting tissue repair mechanisms, coffee may potentially aid in preventing or alleviating symptoms associated with tendinitis.

 However, it is essential to note that other studies have reported contrasting findings regarding coffee consumption and tendinitis risk.
 Some research suggests that excessive caffeine intake may lead to dehydration due to its diuretic effect on the body.
-Dehydration can compromise tendon health by reducing their elasticity and increasing susceptibility to injuries like tears or strains.
+Dehydration can compromise tendon health by reducing its elasticity and increasing susceptibility to injuries like tears or strains.

 Moreover, excessive caffeine consumption has also been linked with increased cortisol levels in some individuals.
 Cortisol is a hormone involved in stress response pathways, and elevated levels have been associated with increased inflammation throughout the body.
 This may potentially worsen symptoms in individuals already affected by tendinitis, as inflammation is a hallmark feature of this condition.